-There’s nothing more painful than having your heart broken by someone you love and trust a lot.
+We know that there’s nothing more painful than having your heartbroken by someone you love and trust a lot.
 It makes you feel sad, depressed and left out.
 Doesn’t it?

 You may keep thinking about it, again and again, feel guilty, cry, seek closure, and then back to square one.
 You may feel like it’s the end of the world and that you can never repair your emotional wounds.

 We focus on problems to the extent that we fail to see numerous possibilities right in front of us.
 Eventually, we feel hopeless and helpless.
 Hopelessness comes from pessimism and triggers negative expectations about the future.
 It is believed that hopelessness combined with helplessness increases the risk of suicidal behavior.